nathanl/authority/README.markdown

 <a name="flow_of_authority">
 ## The flow of Authority

 Authority encapsulates all authorization logic in `Authorizer` classes.
-Want to do something with a model?
-Ask its authorizer.
+Want to do something with a model? **Ask its authorizer**.

 The process generally flows like this: